astropy/astropy/docs/stability.rst

                 <span class="dev"></span>
             </td>
             <td>
                 New in v0.3.
-Major changes in v1.0, signficant additions planned.
+Major changes in v1.0, significant additions planned.
 Backwards-compatibility likely to be maintained, but not guaranteed.
             </td>
         </tr>
         <tr>